kutec/tssync/_drafts/2015-12-19-be-smart-with-pseudo-elements.md

 Let's assume a real time example, where we have <strong>multiple sections to show advertise for a Blog</strong>.
 Most of the time, such ads may be coming up dynamically, where do not have flexibility to modify the code.

-"Advertisement Placeholder" is a section for
+"Advertisement Placeholder" is a real screenshot from this blog.